Bryukh/checkio-articles/2015-02-20 elementary oneliners.md

 ### [Even The Last][even_last]

-Sum of the elements with even indexes, then multiply this summed number and the final element of the array.
+Take the sum of the elements with even indexes, then multiply this summed number and the final element of the array.

-Here I took [@aggelgian's][aggelgian_profile] [solution][even_last_aggelgian].
+Here I took a look at [@aggelgian's][aggelgian_profile] [solution][even_last_aggelgian].
-One small remark: "Clear" is not the best category for this solution.
-But it's short and simple.
+One small remark: "Clear" may not be the best category for this solution, but it sure is short and simple.

 ```python
 checkio=lambda x: sum(x[::2])*x[-1] if x else 0